-- Orangeville Hydro must start charging you Tiered prices as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+- Orangeville Hydro will start charging you Tiered prices as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

 - If you have chosen to switch to Tiered prices and later decide you want to go back to TOU prices, you can do that at any time.
 The process described above applies.